KVM support for luks volmes?

 Currently I am patching the vmm/kvm/deploy script to execute a script to edit the deployment XML file before it is passed to libvirt.

-#3 Updated by Laurence Gill over 3 years ago
+#3 Updated by Laurence Gill almost 4 years ago

 On balance, I figured it would be less lines of code to patch the driver:

 Seems to work, requires some further testing though...